Ameba-AIoT/ameba-rtos-pro2-doc/source/application_note/01_BUILD.rst

        echo "asdk-10.3.0 exist"
        export PATH=/asdk-10.3.0/mingw32/newlib/bin:$PATH

-.. note :: The recommended toolchain version is 10.3.0
+.. note :: Recommand to use the latest provided toolchain or use the version after 10.3.0

 Building the project
 ^^^^^^^^^^^^^^^^^^^^